 Faculty can create online, auto-graded quizzes in Canvas.
 If you have a quiz in Word or in an online textbook, it can be imported into Canvas.

 Canvas' quiz tool provides online delivery and grading of quizzes.
-Students can take quizzes in class or outside of class.
+Students can take quizzes in or outside of class.
 You can restrict the number of times a student is allowed to take a quiz and whether or not correct answers are displayed.
 Most question types, with the exception of essay questions, can be graded automatically.

 For more information on using Canvas, please visit the Canvas Training Center for faculty or try the Canvas Community for comprehensive resources beyond St. Edward's.